 Experience one of Northern Europe's highest boat trips, 1,060 meters above sea level.
-M/B Bitihorn takes you on a journey along Lake Bygdin, where you will see several of Jotunheimen’s 2,000-metres-peaks.
+M/B Bitihorn takes you on a journey along Lake Bygdin, where you will see several of Jotunheimen’s 2,000-meters-peaks.

 The Sjoa River is known for its rafting, and attracts visitors from far and wide.
 All levels are catered for, from tourists who want to paddle through the stream to professional rafters who wish to experience the full force of the river.

 There is excellent trout fishing in numerous lakes and rivers in the area.
 Fishing licences can be bought at the local tourist information offices or online.

 Myhre Gård, located five minutes from Beitostølen, offers horseback riding for both children and adults.
 At the farm, there are also other animals that you can pet such as sheep, lamb, rabbits and cats.

 When the road across Valdreflye opens again in spring you can easily reach an outstanding skiing area on the outskirts of Jotunheimen.

 A stack of rocks known as a cairn is a traditional way of marking a trail or safe route across the mountains in Norway, or as a way of announcing that a peak has been conquered.

 The artwork "Rock on Top of Another Rock" that the Swiss artists Peter Fischli and David Weiss have built is such a cairn - an overgrown signal saying that someone was here - but by force of its dimensions it becomes something more.